 When you get to the build site, make sure to login into our Volunteer App.
 This will help track your hours.

 Habitat for Humanity of Weber and Davis Counties prides itself on its informal atmosphere.
 We hope to provide you with a relaxed place to work.
 This is reflected in our expectations regarding dress.

-At the Habitat Ogden ReStore, there are different scenarios that require different apparel.
+At the Habitat ReStores and the Home Builds, here are different scenarios that require different apparel.
 ReStore volunteers may wear jeans with minor holes.
 Shorts or skirts that are higher than 3 inches above the knee IS NOT ALLOWED.
 Shirts and jeans must be worn and must be suited to get dirty, dusty, or ripped.
 Shorts that are longer than 3 inches above the knee, shorts below the knee, capris, and other jeans may be worn.
 However, the ReStore managers have the right to to let you know if your attire is unacceptable at the ReStore and that you may be required to change or not volunteer on this day.
 Closed-toe shoes are also a REQUIREMENT at our Habitat ReStore.
 Sandals and open-toed shoes ARE NOT ALLOWED.
 You are expected to not wear loose-fitting clothes that could be caught on merchandise and equipment.
 If you have long hair, it may be wise to tie it back or pin it up so it doesn’t get caught in equipment.